manzoorqirat-boop/DMS-Backend/README.md

 of every endpoint in a regulated system is a reconnaissance aid, so enabling it in a validated environment should be a deliberate act rather than an inherited default.

+## Deploying

+See [`RAILWAY_DEPLOY.md`](./RAILWAY_DEPLOY.md) for the ordered path to a Railway deployment — including a migration step that has to happen locally before anything else, which is the one most likely to trip you up if skipped.

 ## Before first build

 Nothing in this repository has been compiled.
 There was no .NET SDK or NuGet access in the